Non-abelian symmetries of quasitoric manifolds: Abstract

 \section{Abstract}

 A quasitoric manifold \(M\) is a \(2n\)-dimensional manifold which admits an action of an \(n\)-dimensional torus which has some nice properties.
-We determine the isomorphism type of a maximal compact connected Lie-subgroup \(G\) of \(\Homeo(M)\) which contains the torus.
+We determine the isomorphism type of a maximal compact connected Lie subgroup \(G\) of \(\Homeo(M)\) which contains the torus.
 Moreover, we show that this group is unique up to conjugation.